 What You Should Feel:

-As you initiate that wrist hinge_ you will feel the cuff of the trainer make its first gentle contact with your forearm.
+As you initiate that wrist hinge, you will feel the cuff of the trainer make its first gentle contact with your forearm.
 It shouldn't be a sudden, sharp connection.
-Instead, it’s a gradual meeting that confirms you're setting the club on the right plane.
+Instead, it's a gradual meeting that confirms you're setting the club on the right plane.
 You are correctly moving the club up and around your body, powered by your torso’s rotation.

 Common Fault It Fixes:

 This simple drill instantly remedies the fault of dragging the club too far behind you (getting "stuck") or picking it straight up with only your arms.
-The trainer guides you to a perfect blend of bodyrotation and wrist action.
+The trainer guides you to a perfect blend of body rotation and wrist action.

 Drill 2: Complete the Backswing to the Top